 \subsection{Future work on the location of the topological disk components}

-To establish more specific results about these topological disk components for $\Rna$, such as defining explicit regions for each $n$ in which they are contained, one could first attempt to prove Conjecture~\ref{conj:BabyJcriteria} in general then apply to this family, or vice-versa establish this in the simpler case first to point the way to the future work of generalization.
+To establish more specific results about these topological disk components for $\Rna$, such as defining explicit regions for each $n$ in which they are contained, one could first attempt to prove Conjecture~\ref{conj:BabyJcriteria} in general then apply it to this family, or vice versa, to establish this conjecture in the simpler case first to point the way to the future work of generalization.

-For this family of maps $\Rna$, one could try to define some regions $\sA_n$ in parameter space, then in terms of $n$ calculate or bound their distance from $0$ (where $D_-=D_+$)).
-The regions could be defined dynamically or by simpler polar rectangles.
-Then the approach would be to show that for the boundary of these regions, or at least for one of these regions for a start, $r(v_-)$ loops around the boundary of $D_+$.
+For this family of maps $\Rna$, one could try to define some regions $\sA_n$ in parameter space, for which one could calculate or bound their distance from $0$ in terms of $n$, since $0$ is to be avoided as it is where $D_-=D_+$.
+The regions could be defined dynamically or more simply using polar rectangles.
+The approach would be to show that for the boundary of these regions, or at least for one of these regions as a start, $r(v_-)$ loops around the boundary of $D_+$.

-Looking at the pictures (see Figure~\ref{fig:FixedCritPointExamples1}), if $n$ is even there’s a topological disk centered on the positive real axis (in dynamical plane), in a region $\sA_n$ if $n$ is odd there are two symmetrical ones in quadrants 1 and 4, the indices are ${n \pm 1}$.

-The ``worst'' case is $n=3$ in which $\sA_2$ and $\sA_4$ are the only disks.
-A starting approach could be to start with larger $n$ to make the argument easier, then consider decreasing $n$.

-Perhaps one can show that $\sA_n$ or $\sA_{n \pm 1}$ is outside of a lower radius and then say in the right half plane.
-(For $n=3$ this is not quite true, the cardioid has cusp at $0$ and the two disks look centered along the imaginary axis).

-We don't know how big the topological disks or baby Mandelbrot's might be, but we have the centers.